 It has been a few weeks since I finished it, and I’m still trying to figure out if it was better or worse to listen to it on audio.
 Several people mentioned that it could have used some editing (the paperback clocks in at 544 pages, so it’s not brief), and because I was listening, I didn’t necessarily feel like “wow, this is so long” because, hey, I was doing dishes and wasn’t bothered by some extra background about various historical characters.

 But the book also jumps around a bit (at one point, I wondered if I had accidentally set it to shuffle (which I don’t think is actually possible in Overdrive), because I was losing my sense of narrative in it.
-With a paper book, it might have been easier to keep track of who was who, especially because this book has SO many people it is following.
+With a paper copy of One Summer America 1927, it might have been easier to keep track of who was who, especially because this book has SO many people it is following.

 The other book of his I’ve read is At Home: A Short History of Private Life for book club about 4 years ago, and I loved that one too, so it’s probably time to pick up one of his travel books.
 If you have a favorite, let me know and I’ll request it!